 Excellent Chinese Seafood In Falls church one of the best Hong Kong-style Cantonese restaurant.
-Vinh Kee which sound more Vietnamese than Chinese.
+Vinh Kee which sounds more Vietnamese than Chinese.
 By whatever name, diners can enjoy first-rate food.
-Neither small restaurant resembles the large, upscale premises of Golden Palace in District, or New Fortune in Gaithersburg.
+Neither small restaurant resembles the large, upscale premises of Golden Palace in District or New Fortune in Gaithersburg.

-Diners who stop there are missing some unusal treats.
-This place describe themselves as seafood restaurant.
+Diners who stop there are missing some unusual treats.
+This place describes themselves as a seafood restaurant.
 Whole fish, whether a steamed bass or a fried flounder, has a flawless.
 So was a recent order of steamed Chilean-sea-bass steaks topped with ginger and scallions; the flesh flaked beautifully, the center bearing a hint of translucence.
 The preparation of shellfish, judging from clams with black-bean sauce and lobster with ginger scallions, is also excellent.
-Deep-fried shrimp are served with the head and shell on, yielding a crunchy contrast between the edible shell and the tender meat.
+Deep-fried shrimp is served with the head and shell on, yielding a crunchy contrast between the edible shell and the tender meat.

-Remaining sections of the menu list the vegetables and noodle dishes.
-The best is the garlic and water spinach- the flavor of the quickly stir-fried whole garlic cloves permeates the greens. sampled nooodles include the thick and wide chow foon served with beef, chinese broccoli, and black-bean sauce; deep-fried rice vermicelli softened with a topping of meat, seafood, or vegetables, or a topping of meat, seafood, or vegetables, or a combination of all; curry-flavored thin Singapore noodles; and lo mein roast pork.
+The remaining sections of the menu list the vegetables and noodle dishes.
+The best is the garlic and water spinach- the flavor of the quickly stir-fried whole garlic cloves permeates the greens. sampled noodles include the thick and wide chow foon served with beef, Chinese broccoli, and black-bean sauce; deep-fried rice vermicelli softened with a topping of meat, seafood, or vegetables, or a topping of meat, seafood, or vegetables, or a combination of all; curry-flavored thin Singapore noodles; and lo mein roast pork.